History of the firearm

-The history of firearms begins in 10th-century China, when bamboo tubes containing gunpowder and pellet projectiles were mounted on spears to make portable fire lances, operable by one person.
-This was later used effectively as a shock weapon in the Siege of De'an in 1132.
-In the 13th century, fire lance barrels were replaced with metal tubes and transformed into metal-barreled hand cannons.
-The technology gradually spread throughout Eurasia during the 14th century and evolved into flintlocks, blunderbusses, and other variants.
-The 19th and 20th centuries saw an acceleration in this evolution, with the introduction of the magazine, belt-fed weapons, metal cartridges, and the automatic firearm.
+The history of the firearm begins in 10th-century China, when tubes containing gunpowder projectiles were mounted on spears to make portable fire lances.
+Over the following centuries, the design evolved into various types, including portable firearms such as flintlocks and blunderbusses, and fixed cannons, and by the 15th century the technology had spread through all of Eurasia.
+Firearms were instrumental in the fall of the Byzantine Empire and the establishment of European colonization in the Americas, Africa, and Oceania.
+The 19th and 20th centuries saw an acceleration in this evolution, with the introduction of the magazine, belt-fed weapons, metal cartridges, rifled barrels, and automatic firearms, including machine guns.

 Older firearms typically used black powder as a propellant, but modern firearms use smokeless powder or other propellants.

-Most modern firearms have rifled barrels.
+There are reports of some sort of incendiary chemical weapon, the Greek fire, used by the Eastern Roman Empire (Byzantine Empire) from the 7th through the 14th centuries, which may have been delivered through grenades and/or by some kind of flamethrower.
+However, its nature is still being debated, and it does not seem related to ancient Chinese or modern firearms.